SeedVault/flow/README.md

 Bot engine will stop at the first rule based match function which returns true if the condition criteria returns true too.

 - {"$regexMatch": [*pattern, text*]: Test regular expression pattern on specified text.
 It will store variables from it if using named capturing group.
-	- pattern: (string or array of strings) Regex pattern.
+	- pattern: (string or list of strings) Regex pattern.
 See https://docs.python.org/3/library/re.html
 	- text: (string) Text to be tested by the regex pattern.

 - {"$aimlMatch": [*pattern, text*]}: Test AIMLv2 pattern on specified text. @TODO add more information when support is ready
-	- pattern: (string or array of strings):  AIMLv2 pattern.
+	- pattern: (string or list of strings):  AIMLv2 pattern.
 See AIMLv2 draft.
 	- text: (string) Text to be tested by the AIMLv2 pattern.

 - {"$chatscriptMatch": [*pattern, text, variables*]): Test ChatScript pattern on specified text.
 It will store values from wildcards to variables defined in the 3rd argument.
-	- pattern: (string or array of strings) ChatScript pattern.
+	- pattern: (string or list of strings) ChatScript pattern.
 See https://github.com/bwilcox-1234/ChatScript/blob/master/WIKI/ChatScript-Basic-User-Manual.md#simple-patterns
 	- text: (string) Text to be tested by the Chatscript pattern.
-	- variables: (array. optional) Defines variable name of each returning wildcard
+	- variables: (list. optional) Defines variable name of each returning wildcard. ex: {"$chatscriptMatch": ["my name is _* and I like _*", "my name is Carl and I like cars", ["user_name", "user_likes"]]} will return true and will store variables user_name with value "Carl" and variable user_likes with value "cars"

 ##### Machine learning based match functions:
 Machine learning functions returns a 'confidence' score for each intent with a trained the model with utterances/phrases defined in the utterances attribute in the root object.